bingxuanying/DuFu/README.md

 ### Subscriber

 * The subscriber(s) has to scriber to a **5-digits** zipcode.
 Otherwise, the program will not take the zipcode, and warn the user.

+* When exit, the program will automatically create plot that records the time it taks for the user to receive each pieces of data.
+There are some plot images on the root folder.
+Feel free to check it out.